1 9 8 2 – 1 9 8 8 (Australia)

 972 x 30 minute episodes

-This Australian soap opera revolved around twins Angela Hamilton and John Palmer who are separated at birth and meet twenty years later after growing up in different cities and circumstances.
+This Australian soap opera revolved around twins Angela Hamilton (Ally Fowler) and John Palmer (Peter Phelps) who are separated at birth and meet twenty years later after growing up in different cities and circumstances.

-The Hamilton’s (from Sydney) are worth mega-bucks but are certainly a nasty piece of work (or at least Patricia and Wayne are – Gordon is a bit of an old softie really) and the Palmer’s (from Melbourne) are a typical family of Aussie battlers, doing it hard in the cheaper part of town.
+The Hamilton’s (from Sydney) are worth mega-bucks but torn apart by family conflict while the Palmer’s (from Melbourne) are a typical family of Aussie battlers, doing it hard in the cheaper part of town.

-Viewers were able to hiss happily at spoiled rich boy Wayne Hamilton (pictured at left), who almost ruined his father Gordon, mistreated women and was jealous of Angela.
+Viewers were able to hiss happily at spoiled rich boy Wayne Hamilton (Ian Rawlings, pictured below), who almost ruined his father Gordon (Brian Blain), mistreated women, was remorseless in his business dealings and openly hostile to his younger sister, Angela.

 As well as the regular cast (which was large enough anyway) there was a large transient population sharing the trials and tribulations.
 More than 2,000 actors appeared during the series’ six years, many well known from other Aussie soaps, such as Division 4‘s Terence Donovan, Judy Nunn from The Box and Abigail (fully clothed this time) from Number 96.